 Northern Dental Access Center

-- Northern Dental Access Center is closed until further notice effective 3/20/2020
+- Northern Dental Access Center is closed for most services until further notice.
+Effective 3/20/2020

 - Until the threat subsides Legal Services of NW MN and Community Resource Connections are NOT meeting with consumers at Northern Dental Access Center.